jcroona/mockito/report.md

 1. What are your results for the ten most complex functions?
 (If ranking is not easily possible: ten complex functions)?
    * Did all tools/methods get the same result?
-    Yes.
-Many complex functions contain many
+    The results where generally pretty close,
-    else if statements, which is pretty easy to calculate.
+    as 5 of the 5 functions where at most off by 2 from the result of lizard, when compared hand calculated.

    * Are the results clear?
     Yes, the results for the complexity is quite clear.

-### This is the 10 most complex functions,ordered by cyclomatic complexity.The first number is nloc.
+### This is the 10 most complex functions,ordered by cyclomatic complexity.
+The first number is nloc.
 The second number is CC.
     1. 52     25    525      1      56 ReturnsEmptyValues::returnValueFor@77-132@src/main/java/org/mockito/internal/stubbing/defaultanswers/ReturnsEmptyValues.java

     2. 85     21    722      1      95 SubclassBytecodeGenerator::mockClass@81-175@src/main/java/org/mockito/internal/creation/bytebuddy/SubclassBytecodeGenerator.java